teaching-data-science/intro2ml/chapters/errata.md

 ## Errata in the slides shown in the videos

 - Chapter 1.4 (Models & Parameters) - Slide 5/10: d-dimensional vector, not p-dimensional
+- Chapter 4.3 (Simple Measures for Classification) - Slide 6/9: Error in cost matrix

 </p>